 More broadly, my research seeks to interrogate the multiplicity of connections between coastal West Africa and Brazil through the lens of mutual cultural, technological, commercial, intellectual and environmental influences.
 Furthermore, I aim to redefine how historians understand experiences of enslavement and the middle passage.
 In addition to investigating the lives of African sailors, my current work also explores the cultural and religious lives of enslaved and freed African women in Salvador da Bahia.
 My published work includes: “Financing the Luso-Atlantic Slave Trade: Collective Investment Practices from Portugal to Brazil, 1500-1840,” Journal of Global Slavery 2:3 (2017), 273-309 and “Transatlantic Threads of Meaning: West African Textile Entrepreneurship in Salvador, Brazil, 1770- 1870,” forthcoming in Slavery & Abolition.

 I offer a wide range of courses, including surveys of colonial Latin America, comparative slavery and emancipation, the African Diaspora, and the formation of the Atlantic World.
 These courses not only introduce students to the broad contours of four hundred years of history on four continents, but are also intended as an introduction to the methods that historians use to study and analyze the past through in-class engagements with a wide array of textual, visual and aural sources.
 My upper level colloquia focus on more specialized topics, including the interrelated histories of Brazil and West Africa, research methods in Black Studies, and the early modern roots of contemporary globalization.
-These courses are cross-listed with the Departments of History and Black Studies and are based on interdisciplinary methodologies, making them suitable for students with backgrounds in a variety of majors and concentrations.
+These courses are cross-listed with the Departments of History, Black Studies and Latinx and Latin American Studies, and are based on interdisciplinary methodologies, making them suitable for students with backgrounds in a variety of majors and concentrations.

 Awards and Honors